 Programmatic direct mail on the other hand uses the same rules and logic to trigger printed pieces that nudge customers to action, without the annoyance and with less chance of being ignored.

-Programmatic DM has a plethora of uses.
+Programmatic direct mail has a plethora of uses.
 These are the five main ones suggested in the report: -

 - Browse but no sale – a user visits your site, shows significant interest but selects no products

 - Abandoned baskets – adds to cart but doesn’t complete checkout process